Blosc/bcolz/doc/reference.rst

         or 'f0, f1'.
 If None, all the columns are returned.
 If the special name 'nrow__' is present, the number of row will be included in output.
+      limit : int
+        A maximum number of elements to return.
+The default is return everything.

     Returns:
       out : iterable